-Taking the 15 of the top cities for urban work life, according to InterNation’s most recent Expat City Ranking Report we’ve compared factors, such as a cost of living, average salary, internet speed, the price of coffee and cost of public transport to find out which cities around the world are best suited to remote workers.
+Taking the 15 best cities for urban work life, according to InterNation’s most recent Expat City Ranking Report we’ve compared factors, such as a cost of living, average salary, internet speed, the price of coffee and cost of public transport to find out which cities around the world are best suited to remote workers.

-Each city was scored and ranked accordingly, to give the top 15 cities around the world for remote working, with Prague topping the list.
+Each city was scored and ranked accordingly, to give the 15 best cities around the world for remote working, with Prague topping the list.

 Like many other Scandinavian countries, Denmark has a good quality of life and high wages – particularly Copenhagen.
 Again, this comes with a higher cost of living and an expensive commute.
 However, remote workers can avoid this by working from home and enjoying the country’s fast internet for completing tasks and video calling into the office.